 Medical Power of Attorney, also known as Durable Power of attorney or Healthcare Power of Attorney, is a legal document that names a person who will act and make medical decisions your behalf if you are unable to do.
 This person must be a mentally competent adult.

-This person can be referred to as any of the flowing names all meaning the same thing:
+This person can be referred to by any of the flowing names all meaning the same thing:

 - Healthcare Proxy